Romania

 ROM Fish

 All fish landed is used for human consumption.
-The main ports used by fishers for landing catches include Mangalia, Olimp, Costineşti, Mamaia, and Cape Midia.
-Fisheries and aquaculture are of particular importance in remote areas, where they represent the primary source of income for local populations.
+Fishing in Romania is practised along the coastline and is supported by five main fishing ports (Sulina, Midia, Tomis, Constanța and Mangalia), 13 landing sites for turbot and dogfish and 44 landing sites for other Black Sea species Fisheries and aquaculture are of particular importance in remote areas, where they represent the primary source of income for local populations.

 Inland fisheries

-The total area of inland waters exceeds 7 000 km², about 3% of the total area of the country.
-The Danube, home of Romania’s most important inland fisheries, has a total length of 1,074 km in Romania, corresponding to about 3 430 km² and holding an average of about 2.2 million cubic metres of water.
-Other waters that are of interest for inland fisheries activities include 500 000 ha of stagnating waters and 66 000 km of running waters in the mountain, hill, and plain areas.
+The total area of inland waters exceeds 7.000 km, about 3% of the total area of the country.
+The Danube, home of Romania’s most important inland fisheries, has a total length of 1.074 km in Romania, corresponding to about 3.430 km and holding an average of about 2,2 million cubic metres of water.
+Other waters that are of interest for inland fisheries activities include 500.000 ha of stagnating waters and 66.000 km of running waters in the mountain, hill, and plain areas.

 Aquaculture